 Grant and fellowship writing is a distinct writing genre that has many key differences from scholarly writing for a course, your thesis committee, or an academic journal.
-Our Fellowships Communities pages provide expanded information about some of the fellowships for which UI graduate students most frequently apply (NSF GRFP, Mellon/ACLS, AAUW, Ford, NSF DDRIG, NIH), and generalizable advice is below.
+Our Fellowships Communities pages provide expanded information about some of the fellowships for which UI graduate students most frequently apply (NSF GRFP, Mellon/ACLS, AAUW, Ford), and 5 areas of generalizable advice are below.

 - Use the same section headings and section order listed on the website, follow all directions, and be organized.
 Make the document as easy to read as possible for your reviewers so they can focus on your content, not be distracted trying to find key information.